belteki/transport_QI/README.md

 I. [ventilator_data_processing_1_1100_ventilated](ventilator_data_processing_1_1100_ventilated.ipynb): trimming of recordings AL000001 - AL001100.
 Recordings and recording parts with invasive mechanical ventilation are also identified.

 IIa. [ventilator_data_trimming_new](ventilator_data_trimming_new.ipynb): trimming of recordings AT000001 - AT001950.
 (Only recordings up to AT001942 were included in this study).

 IIb. [analysis_ventilated_new](analysis_ventilated_new.ipynb): Recordings and recording parts with invasive mechanical ventilation are  identified.

 ### F. Data analysis

 Consider recordings `AL000001 - AL001100` and `AT000001 - AT001942` (up to 23/08/2025).

-1. [Quality_improvement](Quality_improvement.ipynb): Processing and analysis of the impact of the a systematic quality improvement program on ventilation practice of the neonatal transport service.
+I. [Quality_improvement](Quality_improvement.ipynb): Processing and analysis of the impact of the a systematic quality improvement program on ventilation practice of the neonatal transport service.
 This work has been published [here](https://link.springer.com/article/10.1007/s00431-026-07220-x)

 Study period: Every year between `2017 - 2025` (Ventilator data recording started in April 2017).
 Infants receiving conventional mechanical ventilation.